nadim365/crypto_projs/README.md

 # crypto_projs
-repository for my crypto apps and projects
+This is a Repository where I will be starting off my crypto journey where I will learn to make smart contracts and then eventually applications on the blockchain (Ethereum) as well.